2011 Australian Open – Women's singles

 Kim Clijsters defeated Li Na in the final, 3–6, 6–3, 6–3 to win the women's singles tennis title at the 2011 Australian Open.
-It was her first Australian Open title and her fourth major overall.
-Li became the first Asian player to reach a singles major final, and would go on to win the French Open a few months later.
+It was her first Australian Open title and her fourth and last major overall, as well as the 41st and last singles title of her career.

+Li was the first Asian player to reach a major singles final, and would go on to win the French Open a few months later.
+This was the first major where Caroline Wozniacki competed as the world No. 1; she lost to Li in the semifinals, despite having a match point in the second set.

 Serena Williams was the two-time reigning champion, but did not participate due to a long-term foot injury.

 The fourth-round match between Svetlana Kuznetsova and Francesca Schiavone, which lasted 4 hours and 44 minutes, was the longest women's singles major match, with Schiavone winning in the third set, 16–14.

 This marked the last major for two former world No. 1's: Justine Henin and Dinara Safina, who both retired due to injury (Henin's elbow and Safina's back).

-This was the first major where Caroline Wozniacki competed as the world No. 1; she lost to Li in the semifinals.